Samuel-col/dotfiles/README.md

 Also, I have used the [Awesome WM documentation](https://awesomewm.org/doc/api/index.html)

-**Warning:** Porbably most of the files you'll find here won't work on your machine.
-Please check the code before using it.
+**Warning:** Probably most of the files you'll find here won't work on your machine.
+Please check the code before using them.